chariff/GPro/README.md

 Brief guide to using GPro.
 =========================

-Checkout the package docstrings for more informations.
+Checkout the package docstrings for more information.

 ## 1. Fitting and making Predictions.